qiime2/amplicon-docs/docs/explanations/getting-started.md

 [^developing-plugins]: If you become interested in building and distributing your own QIIME 2 plugins, for marker gene or any other type of analysis, you can refer to our developer manual, [Developing with QIIME 2](https://develop.qiime2.org).

-[^power-user]: When you're ready to learn a lot more about how the QIIME 2 Framework works, and how you can leverage it to become a QIIME 2 power user, you can refer to our book on that topic, [Using QIIME 2](https://use.qiime2.org).
+[^power-user]: When you're ready to learn more about how the QIIME 2 Framework works, and how you can leverage it to become a QIIME 2 power user, you can refer to our book on that topic, [Using QIIME 2](https://use.qiime2.org).
   Using QIIME 2 provides information that is relevant across all QIIME 2 distributions and plugins, not just the amplicon distribution.

 [^view-options]: Other options for viewing `.qza` and `.qzv` files are discussed [here](https://use.qiime2.org/en/latest/how-to-guides/view-visualizations.html).